 - Interface can feel heavier for basic users

-- Designed for autónomos and SMEs
+Spanish platform for autónomos and SMEs

-- Offers tax filing, invoicing, records
+- Invoicing, tax filing, record-keeping

 - €15/mo; no free version